SRJC Forward

 Career and Academic Pathways (CAPs)

 Career and Academic Pathways (CAPs) help students discover and navigate SRJC majors and certificates through guided exploration.
-A core goal is to start career exploration early, connecting student interests to programs (majors and certificates), career goals, and living-wage outcomes.
+By connecting student interests to programs, transfer possibilities, career goals, and living-wage outcomes, CAPs reduce decision overload and help students build momentum earlier.

 What are CAPs?

-Career and Academic Pathways (CAPs) are broad groupings of related majors and certificates in ways that connect to their interests and personal profiles that help students explore, choose, and move forward.
-CAPs create a clearer starting place for students who are undecided or exploring—while still supporting students who already know their goal.
+Career and Academic Pathways (CAPs) are broad groupings of related majors and certificates that help students explore, choose, and move forward without wandering through a long list of disconnected options.
+They provide a clearer starting place and make movement between related options easier.

-CAPs connect student interests to majors and certificates, career goals, and living-wage outcomes—supporting earlier direction and stronger motivation.
+CAPs help students connect interests to majors and certificates, transfer goals, career possibilities, and living-wage opportunities.

-CAPs do not limit students to one path.
-They help students explore options and shift direction more confidently as they learn what fits.
+CAPs are meant to support exploration and informed choice.
+They help students see related options and shift direction more easily as they learn what fits.

 Why use CAPs?